peaBerberian/paul-envs.sh/README.md

 on multiple large projects with rapidly changing dependencies in isolated and minimal containers.

+## What's this

+`paul-envs` is built for me and other developers with similar needs: working on multiple projects simultaneously, relying on only terminal-based workflows (vim/neovim/kakoune/helix..., shell and CLI tools), and wanting protection from projects that might modify system state or require conflicting dependencies.
+This is done by providing a sane, mostly-ephemeral and minimal environment.

 It is both a wrapper over the `docker compose` tool and a configuration generator for it.
-Each of the created containers is similar in a way to [dev containers](https://containers.dev/) in that they are targeted for development usages.
+Each of the created containers is similar in a way to [dev containers](https://containers.dev/) in that they are targeted for development usages but mine is optimized for CLI-only, multi-projects workflows.

-However this tool is especially designed for a multiple projects setup where each project is linked to its own separate container.
-A container for another project can be created with only a few flags, with the following features:
+Key features:

--  Only project files and key directories (e.g. terminal history, installed tools' stored data) are persisted.
-All other paths reset when the container exits.
+-  **Ephemeral by default**: Only project files and key directories (e.g. terminal history, installed tools' stored data, editor plugins...) are persisted.
+Everything else resets on exit, keeping the environment clean.

-   This ensures the system stays minimal and clean over time.

--  Caches (e.g., npm, yarn) are shared across containers via a common persistent volume.

--  The container is a minimal CLI-only environment: just an ubuntu LTS image with a few optional binaries (including in my case, the `neovim` editor).

-   Minimizing installed packages reduces opportunies for issues (package conflicts, poor support of unusual system configuration...), attack surface and simplifies debugging.

--  A shared `Dockerfile`, making new containers easy to set up and very fast to build.
+-  **Shared caches**: npm/yarn caches are shared across all projects to avoid redundant downloads.

+-  **Minimal base**: The containers are just Ubuntu LTS and your chosen CLI tools.
+There's no GUI, no unnecessary packages.

+-  **Fast setup**: Single shared `Dockerfile` means new project containers build quickly.

+## Comparison with other similar tools

+Regarding **alternatives**, `paul-envs` fit in a sweet spot for me:

+**vs. dev containers:**
+Dev containers include IDE integration and a rich ecosystem. `paul-envs` is editor-agnostic, CLI-specialized, handle multiple projects directly and is much simpler conceptually (it's just a minimal Ubuntu LTS image with only CLI tools wanted and configured on top) if all that is needed is a terminal-based workflow.

+**vs. Devbox:**
+Devbox has deterministic and reproducible environments thanks to `nix`, yet doesn't provide complete isolation - e.g. your own `$HOME` directory can still be updated by your project's scripts.
+`paul-envs` rely on full container isolation at the cost of less reproducibility, it also relies on a familiar Ubuntu LTS instead of `nix`.

+**vs. docker compose:**
+`paul-envs` wraps `docker compose` calls and add multi-project management and good defaults and setup for a CLI-based development environment.
+It can be seen as a "convenience layer" on top of `docker compose`.

+**vs. nix-shell / direnv:**
+These manipulate your environment (PATH, env vars) but don't provide container isolation (same issue than with `devbox`).

 ## Quick Start